TAFFO-org/TAFFO/README.md

 **Notice:** Some integration tests do not work in the current version of TAFFO.
 This is a known issue and will be fixed in a later revision.

+## How to debug TAFFO

+TODO

+Insert the line `settings set target.load-cwd-lldbinit true` in file `.lldbinit` in you home directory